alash3al/Horus/README.md

 - New simulator method **using <code>/?</code> or <code>index.php/</code>** . <br />
 - Zero (Really Zero) configurations . <br />
 - 60 kb and 1.8k of lines . <br />
+- new light version "just contains main sql class, router, container and the main horus" "36 kb" .

 Developers
 ===========